Mathematical modeling and sensitivity analysis of hypoxia-activated drugs

 with $V_{max}$ its maximum consumption rate; $p_{m_{50}}$ its partial pressure at half consumption rate; and $\alpha^{ox}_t$ its solubility in the tissue.
 As a result, in the conditions where the metabolism of oxygen is not affected by TPZ, the term \(\mathcal{M}_{ox}\) is given by:

 The overall proposed model for oxygen transport and diffusion is:

 At $\partial\Lambda_{in}$ the oxygen concentration $c^{ox}_{in}$ is specified.
 For the tissue, we simulate the presence of an adjacent tissue domain with boundary conductivity $\beta_{ox}$ and far-field concentration $c^{ox}_0$.
 In fact, the latter is only one-way coupled with $\mathcal{F}$ and $\mathcal{H}$ through $u_v$, ${\bf u}_t$, and $H$, while $c^{ox}_v$ and $c^{ox}_t$ have no influence on the blood dynamics.
-We note that when oxygen metabolization is not affected by hypoxia-activated drugs, such as TPZ, the oxygen level may reach a steady state, determined by the equilibrium between supply by the microvessels and consumption by the cells~\cite{possenti2021mesoscale}.
+We note that when oxygen metabolism is not affected by hypoxia-activated drugs, such as TPZ, the oxygen level may reach a steady state, determined by the equilibrium between the supply of microvessels and the consumption of cells~\cite{Possenti2021}.
 Under these conditions, the oxygen model is steady and can be simplified as follows: